IceBerge421/markdown-cv/index.md

 *Additional presentations may found as published proceedings, listed above.*

 `2024`
+**PS Berge** and Madison Schmalzer.
+2024.
+“I took a deep breath and came out as GC”: Excavating Gender Critical Information Literacy Practices and Anti-Trans Radicalization on Ovarit and Mumsnet."
+Presented on "Threats to Trans and Queer Lives" panel with Debbie Ging, Catherine Baker, Maja Brandt Andreasen, Michelle Robin Stewart, Samuel Laperle, Dominique Gagnon, and Kat Brewster.
+Sheffield, UK.

+`2024`
 **PS Berge** (chair).
-(Forthcoming 2024).
+“We Can ~~Always~~ Never Tell”: Giggling Faces, Gender Machines, and Un-Recognizing Play."
+Presented on "B{ending} Trans Media Studies" with wendi yu, Madison Schmalzer, Hibby Thach, and Wells Lucas Santo, at the 2nd International Trans Studies Conference.
+Evanston, Illinois, September 4-7, 2024.

+`2024`
+**PS Berge** (2024). "(╯°□°)╯︵ ┻━┻: Exclusionary Game Platforms and Flipping the “'Good Table'".
+Generation Analog 2024.
+[Virtual Event].

+`2024`
+**PS Berge** (chair).
+2024.
 "Now That’s What I Call 95% femaleConfidence!
 Verified Girls, Saving Face, and the Play of Being a Bad Copy".
-To be Presented at on "(Re)Producing the “Real”: Bad Copies, Trans* Media, and Unindexable Techno-Genders" at the Society for Cinema and Media Studies 2024 conference.
+Presented on "(Re)Producing the “Real”: Bad Copies, Trans* Media, and Unindexable Techno-Genders" at the Society for Cinema and Media Studies 2024 conference.
 Boston, MA.

 `2023`
 **PS Berge** (2023).
 "The Ludoarsonist’s Playground: Doom, Clocking, and The Ends of the Table".
-Presented at Generation Analog 2022.
+Presented at Generation Analog 2023.
 [Virtual Event].
 - Presentation Video: [https://youtu.be/v6O0vPsXRWQ](https://youtu.be/v6O0vPsXRWQ)

 `2023`